yuanph4ever/TREC-Complex-answer-retrieval-Track/README.md

 2. The path for lucene index args[2] - /home/ns1077/ParagraphIndexPr2/
 3. The path for lucene index args[4] - /home/py1004/project/Index_kmeans_cluster
 4. The path for lucene index args[5] - /home/py1004/project/Index_DBpedia_Entities

-You can also compile the project by using maven.
-A pom file is generated in the project for that.
-Please locate to the project and then do

-# mvn package

-then an executable jar called "ds_a1-0.0.1-SNAPSHOT-jar-with-dependencies.jar" can be found in "./target".
-Run the program using the same command line as showing above

 # An-Example-Run
 java -jar ds_a1-0.0.1-SNAPSHOT-jar-with-dependencies.jar -classify /home/ns1077/benchmarkY1/benchmarkY1-train/train.pages.cbor-outlines.cbor /home/ns1077/ParagraphIndexPr2/ /home/ns1077/Runfile/ "/home/py1004/project/Index_kmeans_cluster" "/home/py1004/project/Index_DBpedia_Entities"